pierrePalud/beetroots/docs/gaussian-mixture.rst

 Two-dimensional Gaussian mixture
 ================================

-This example shows how the ``beetroots`` package can be used to perform inversion on a simple case: a 2D Gaussian mixture.
+This example shows how the ``beetroots`` package can be used to sample a simple 2D Gaussian mixture.
+This first example appears in Section IV.A of :cite:t:`paludEfficientSamplingNon2023`.

 TODO: explain that what is needed to prepare the run is only